gaelle-f/basic-probability-programming/README.md

-# Basic Probability: Programming, 2017-2018
+# Basic Probability: Programming, 2018-2019

-This folder includes homeworks and in class exercises for students of Basic Probability: Programming.
+This folder includes homeworks and in class exercises for the class Basic Probability: Programming.